hungdaqq/Smarthome-IoT/Thingsboard/README.md

 ## Conclusion

 The ThingsBoard Live Demo Server is a great way to get started with the ThingsBoard platform and explore its features and functionality.
-In this Smart Home IoT project, we have already created the `.json` and `.csv` template files for Rule engine, Dashboard, Devices and Assets.
+In this Smart Home IoT project, we have already created the `.json` and `.csv` template files for Rule engine, Dashboard, Profiles, Devices and Assets.
 To learn more about ThingsBoard and how to use it, please refer to the [official documentation](https://docs.thingsboard.io/).